Robust Energy System Design via Semi-infinite Programming: Robust Energy System Design Approach

 If coupling inequality constraints, i.e., constraints of the form $\mathbf{g}_y(\mathbf{x}, \mathbf{y}) \leq \mathbf{0}$ that involve the design decisions $\mathbf{x}$ and the uncertainty realizations $\mathbf{y}$, are present, the resulting problem is an existence-constrained generalized semi-infinite program (EGSIP) which can be solved by solving its existence-constrained semi-infinite program (ESIP) relaxation under some mild assumptions \citep{mitsosGlobalOptimizationGeneralized2015}.
-Note that special care must be taken in the presence of coupling equality constraints, i.e., equality constraints that contain both upper- and lower-level variables: $\mathbf{h}_z(\mathbf{x}, \mathbf{z}) = \mathbf{0}$.
-Such problems may require specialized algorithms since the convergence of the algorithms employed in this work is no longer guaranteed.
-For example, \cite{djelassiDiscretizationbasedAlgorithmsGeneralized2019} and \cite{stuberSemiInfiniteOptimizationImplicit2015a} solve these problems using an assumption about the uniqueness of the solution.